thaines/helit/ply2/readme.txt

 Contains the following files:

 ply2.py - Contains the read and write functions. test.py - Contains lots of unit tests to make sure it works.
+Includes many examples of using the library.

 readme.txt - This file, which is included in the documentation. make_doc.py - Builds the documentation.